This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 We place importance on the feeling of "bringing Japanese culture home with you."

-③Characteristics of urban areas and shopping districts
+③Characteristics of the area and shopping district

-Customer demographic: "Comparative purchase" during mid-stay
+Customer demographic: "Comparative purchase" during stay

-Budget: 500-1500 yen, practical
+Budget: 500-1500 yen, practicality-oriented

-Desired product: cost-effective, practical, multiple purchases
+Product: Cost-effective, practical, multiple purchases

 Hand towels (800 yen), chopstick sets (600 yen), etc.

-People buy multiple copies as souvenirs for colleagues and friends .
+Peoplebuy multiple copies as souvenirs for colleagues and friends .

 As a successful example of location-specific optimization,